nickabattista/IB2d/README.txt

 -You can choose to have gravity exerting forced (yes/no) as well as prescribe
     the direction of gravitational influence in any direction you'd wish, in input2d

+-You can have a background concentration gradient that is advected and diffused
+    via the background flow.

 -It can plot the following things in Matlab, if plot_Matlab flag = 1 in input2d:
     a.
 Vorticity (colormap) + Lagrangian Pts.